 Atlanta, GA 30340

-Tapestry is a fully accredited public charter school authorized by the DeKalb County School District.
-In the 2018-2019 school year, we will be a middle school and high school serving grades 6-12.
+Tapestry is a fully accredited public charter school authorized by the DeKalb County School District with both a middle school and a high school serving grades 6-12.
 Our curriculum follows the Georgia Standards of Excellence (GSE) with the following features:

 Tapestry’s middle school serves grades 6-8.
 Today, our highly differentiated program promotes individualization and student-driven access to learning and academic growth opportunities.
 Here are some of the most unique aspects of Tapestry’s middle school program:

 Since inclusion and social-emotional development are key attributes of Tapestry, every student in our middle school grades belongs to a “House” at Tapestry in order to develop skills in a field that interests them.
 House options include Agriculture & Science, Engineering & Architecture, Technology, Computer Science, Theater & Language Arts, and Art.
 At the beginning of the year, each student selects a house based on their particular interests, and throughout the year, they work on large project-based learning experiences that benefit the school and/or community.

 In the middle school, Tapestry has piloted an individualized learning program in all subjects that follows Webb’s Depth of Knowledge and is used in conjunction with Universal Design for Learning (UDL).
 This program allows our faculty to create Unit Maps for each learning unit where students progress through lessons at their own pace.
 Students can move on when ready or get extra support in a subject area where needed, which allows each student to receive the instruction that is most appropriate for where they are at any given time.
 Project-based learning opportunities will be built into these Unit Maps, so that the students will have the chance to develop higher order thinking skills on a project that is both challenging and relevant.